ttadano/alamode/README.md

 For license rights and limitations, see LICENSE.txt file.

 ## Author
-Terumasa Tadano (Department of Physics, The University of Tokyo, Japan)
+Terumasa Tadano (Department of Applied Physics, The University of Tokyo, Japan)